nf-core/raredisease/docs/usage.md

 #### For beginners

-A first step to bypass this error, you could try to increase the amount of CPUs, memory, and time for the whole pipeline.
-Therefor you can try to increase the resource for the parameters `--max_cpus`, `--max_memory`, and `--max_time`.
+nf-core/raredisease provides you with options to increase the amount of CPUs(`--max_cpus`), memory(`--max_memory`), and time (`--max_time`) for the whole pipeline.
 Based on the error above, you have to increase the amount of memory.
-Therefore you can go to the [parameter documentation of raredisease](https://nf-co.re/raredisease/dev/parameters) and scroll down to the `Click here to show all hidden params.` button to get the default value for `--max_memory`.
-In this case 128GB, you than can try to run your pipeline again with `--max_memory 200GB -resume` to skip all process, that were already calculated.
+Therefore you can go to the [parameter documentation of raredisease](https://nf-co.re/raredisease/dev/parameters) and click `show hidden params` button in the right panel to get the default value for `--max_memory`.
+Run the pipeline with updated max_memory value `--max_memory xxxGB -resume` to skip all process, that were already calculated.
 If you can not increase the resource of the complete pipeline, you can try to adapt the resource for a single process as mentioned below.

 #### Advanced option on process level

-To bypass this error you would need to find exactly which resources are set by the `STAR_ALIGN` process.
+To bypass this error you would need to find exactly which resources are set by the `DEEPVARIANT` process.
 The quickest way is to search for `process DEEPAVARIANT` in the [nf-core/raredisease Github repo](https://github.com/nf-core/raredisease/search?q=process+DEEPVARIANT).
 We have standardised the structure of Nextflow DSL2 pipelines such that all module files will be present in the `modules/` directory and so, based on the search results, the file we want is `modules/nf-core/deepvariant/main.nf`.
 If you click on the link to that file you will notice that there is a `label` directive at the top of the module that is set to [`label process_medium`](https://github.com/nf-core/raredisease/blob/7a0d47aca1d5b59771af2ce49c320249e379fc23/modules/nf-core/deepvariant/main.nf#L3).
 The [Nextflow `label`](https://www.nextflow.io/docs/latest/process.html#label) directive allows us to organise workflow processes in separate groups which can be referenced in a configuration file to select and configure subset of processes having similar computing requirements.
-The default values for the `process_medium` label are set in the pipeline's [`base.config`](https://github.com/nf-core/raredisease/blob/7a0d47aca1d5b59771af2ce49c320249e379fc23/conf/base.config#L39-L43) which in this case is defined as 36GB.
+The default memory value for the `process_medium` label is set in the pipeline's [`base.config`](https://github.com/nf-core/raredisease/blob/7a0d47aca1d5b59771af2ce49c320249e379fc23/conf/base.config#L39-L43), which in this case is 36GB.
-Providing you haven't set any other standard nf-core parameters to **cap** the [maximum resources](https://nf-co.re/usage/configuration#max-resources) used by the pipeline then we can try and bypass the `DEEPVARIANT` process failure by creating a custom config file that sets at least 36GB of memory, in this case increased to 72GB.
-The custom config below can then be provided to the pipeline via the [`-c`](#-c) parameter as highlighted in previous sections.
+We can try and bypass the `DEEPVARIANT` process failure by creating a custom config file that increases the memory limit from 36GB to 72GB (NB: verify that the value set by --max_memory is above 72GB).
+The custom config below can then be provided to the pipeline via the `-c` parameter as highlighted in previous sections.

 ```nextflow
 process {